 Frequently Asked Questions

-What Was Picasso’s Most Famous Painting?
+What Is Picasso’s Most Expensive Painting?

 Isabella studied at the University of Cape Town in South Africa and graduated with a Bachelor of Arts majoring in English Literature & Language and Psychology.
 Throughout her undergraduate years, she took Art History as an additional subject and absolutely loved it.
 Building on from her art history knowledge that began in high school, art has always been a particular area of fascination for her.
 From learning about artworks previously unknown to her, or sharpening her existing understanding of specific works, the ability to continue learning within this interesting sphere excites her greatly.